openrndr/orml/orml-ssd/README.md

 # orml-ssd

 Utilities for single shot detectors.
+This is currently only used by [orml-facemesh](../orml-facemesh/README.md).